BlueBrain/hpc-coding-conventions/cpp/Tooling.md

 Recommended flags are:

 * Clang: `-Werror -Weverything`.
-And then disable then one you dislike.
+And then disable those you dislike.
 * GCC:
   * `-Wall`
   * `-Wcast-align`